 Learning from Complexity: Separate the What and How

 We can define a complex task as: something where we have known approaches to doing the task and there is confidence in a satisfactory outcome, but details of the outcome is unpredictable.

 There’s insight in this.
 What this means is that while there are uncertainties and ambiguities surrounding “what” the final outcome is going to look like (except that it will be something satisfactory), there is clarity on the “how.”

 Indeed, modern management science provides a host of tools, approaches and frameworks for tackling complex challenges, and as Evidenced Based Management is one of them, they prove to be highly effective.

-What this means is that while we can’t really train the CTIOs on the “what,” we can train them on the “how.”
+What this means is that we can support the CTIOs’ mission on exploring the “what,” with some good training on the “how.”

 Three Areas of Focus: Process, People, Structure

-As an Organization Development professional, I focus on five areas of intervention: process, people, structure, product and customer.
+At Agile Organization Development we see organizations through the five lenses of process, people, structure, product and customer.

-Often CTIOs are achievers in their previous product development and customer facing roles, so my focus will go to development efforts for the first three areas of intervention: process, people and structure.
+Often CTIOs are achievers in their previous product development and customer facing roles, so our focus will go to development efforts for the first three areas of intervention: process, people and structure.